gamalkevin/lpic-jadi/005_2-3-determine-configure-hardware-kernel.md

-# 005 - Part 2 of 3 - Determine and Configure Hardware, Kernel 🌽
+# 005 - Part 2 of 3 - Determine and Configure Hardware, Commands 🌽
 So we just learned about hardware in previous video, now we're diving into Linux system.
 Before we start on learning from the video, let's learn about...

 ## 'Kernel vs User' Space